Are you thinking of moving to Spain from the UK?

 You’ll learn more about:

 Let’s take a look!

 If you've ever thought of taking the plunge and moving to Spain, you're in good company.
 According to a 2018 uSwitch quality of life poll, around 12% of Brits were seriously thinking of moving abroad, with Spain being the top choice for many.

 Out of more than 2,000 people surveyed, only 5% of them said that they were happy living in the UK with almost 50% citing the cost of living as the most influential factor.

 Other major reasons for moving abroad included a rise in violent crime and a feeling of living in a fragmented and broken society.

-Coupled with the fact that the average European enjoys more holidays, higher spend on healthcare as a percentage of GDP, lower retirement age and a longer life expectancy, it's no wonder that so many Brits are looking to move here in 2020 and beyond.
+Coupled with the fact that the average European enjoys more holidays, a higher spend on healthcare as a percentage of GDP, lower retirement age and a longer life expectancy, it's no wonder that so many Brits are looking to relocate to Spain.